couchbase/cbft/DESIGN.md

 This should considered just "nice to have", but may be useful as a pathway to more unit/integration testing.

+## CORRUPT - Corrupted Files

+Ability to gracefully respond to and report errors due to file corruptions.

+There are several different kinds of files to address:
+* metadata files:
+** dataDir/cbft.uuid file.
+** PIndex metadata files.
+* PIndex index files (e.g., bleve's files).

+This requires the ability for cbft to propagate errors due to file errors.
+And, requires cbft to be able to support the forced removal of PIndex instances even if critical files are corrupted or have disappeared.
+And, have cbft be able to be removed and/or restarted even if its critical files are corrupted or have disappeared.

 -------------------------------------------------
 # Random notes / TODO's / section for miscellaneous ideas